damoxify/portfolio-with-react/README.md

 ---

 Thank you for using the React Vite Portfolio with Tailwind CSS.
-If you have any questions or need further assistance, please don't hesitate to contact us.
+If you have any questions or need further assistance, please don't hesitate to contact me at [your-email@example.com](mailto:adedamola.ajasa@student.moringaschool.com).
 Happy coding!